ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 ### **Publication metadata properties**

-The data submitter is required to provide information about the study associated with this publication.
-Optionally, the data submitter can also provide information about the publication title, abstract, author, year, journal and doi.
+The data submitter is required to provide information about the *Study* associated with this publication.
+Optionally, the data submitter can also provide information about the publication title, abstract, author, year, journal and DOI.

 ## **Submission Spreadsheet**